thegomeslab/getting_started/argon.md

 - `10.
 Navigate to the location of the ipynb file and click to open it.`
 - `11.
 You can run individual computation cell by clicking on it and pressing “Shift+Enter” or run the entire notebook as you would a script by using the menu at the top of the screen “Kernel > Restart and Run All”. `

-Now, for some simple models it should be fine to run Jupyter on a login node.
-Then, you would run steps 1,2, 5, and 8.
-Perhaps the first time you do this, just run those steps just to see how it goes.
-Once you run through the entire set of commands, close your computer, and want to come back, you should be able to just repeat steps 1-3 and 8 assuming that your screen is still open and the compute node job you started is also running.
+Once you run through the entire set of commands, if close your computer and want to come back, you should be able to just repeat steps 1-3 and 8 assuming that your screen is still open and the compute node job you started is also running.